kontron/python-ipmi/docs/source/ipmiMsgSupport_cmd.rst

 | **establish()**              |
 +------------------------------+

-creates and activates a session of the ``ipmi.session`` instance with the given authentication and privilige level.
+creates and activates a session of the ``ipmi.session`` instance with the given authentication and privilege level.
 Multiple IPMI commands are used to establish the session.
 The following steps are done during the session establishment for an RMCP interface:

   - ping the **Target** IP address
   - issue a **"Get Channel Authentication Capabilities"** command
   - issue a **"Get Session Challenge"** command
   - issue an **"Activate Session"** command
-  - issue a **"Set Session Privilege Level"** command (privilige is set always to ADMINISTRATOR level)
+  - issue a **"Set Session Privilege Level"** command (privilege is set always to ADMINISTRATOR level)

 If ``keep_alive_interval`` argument for the interface instantiation was set to a nonzero value then the channel is kept alive by regularly sending the **"Get Device ID"** IPMI command.